 - Scientific models: Scientists work through special processes to construct models or concepts of our world.
-These allow them to plan, predict events and solve problems. - New information: Science is constantly evolving and we must incorporate information to alter and improve our models.
+These allow them to plan, predict events and solve problems.
+They are introduced to the fundamental concepts of science that explain these models. - New information: Science is constantly evolving and we must incorporate information to alter and improve our models.